Simple Tips on How to Clean Leather Effective

 What not to use on leather ?
 What cleaners are safe to use on leather?

 First off, if you want to preserve the leather, do not use cleansers with bleach, ammonia, petroleum, rough cloths, brushes, or even paper towels.
-The most important thing to know about how to clean leather is don’t use ammonia- or bleach-based cleaners.
+The most important thing to know about how to clean a wallet is don’t use ammonia- or bleach-based cleaners.
 Bleach and ammonia cleansers can dry out the leather, and petroleum-based products will clog the natural pores of the hide.
 Rough surfaces can scratch the wallet’s surface.
 They can damage the surface of leather wallet

 Best to use white cloths or natural sponges.
 Using the wrong cleansers are especially damaging, dried out leather will crack and split and it’s loss durability.

-If you have documentation for your wallet, be sure to follow the manufacturer’s cleaning suggestions.
+If you have documentation guide for your wallet, be sure to follow the manufacturer’s cleaning suggestions.
 For higher quality wallets from well-known brands of luxury wallets as well Cicero, Hermes, Gucci… you might be able to locate cleaning instructions on the company’s website.
 If specific instructions are not available, follow these steps.

 - – Distilled water